SIDN/ietf-wg-rpp-charter/rpp-charter.md

 and on-premises stateless, serverless, container and virtual application clustering technologies.

-This evolution already started in ccTLD space and first production deployments of this approach already proved very good adoption by both existing clients as well as a preferred way of integration for the new registrants.
+This evolution already started in ccTLD space and first production deployments of this approach already proved very good adoption by both existing clients and a preferred way of integration for the new registrars.
 The use of RESTful principles allows for easier integration with registry functions, enabling smaller registrars to also leverage the automated provisioning channel.